-To take the intimidation factor out of a financial fast, start small and make a pact with yourself to limit your spending for two weeks.
+To take the intimidation factor out of a financial fast, start small and make a pact with yourself to limit your spending for about three weeks.
 A shorter amount of time doesn’t seem as daunting and gives you enough time to establish smarter spending habits!

 Just because you’re fasting, doesn’t mean you still can’t have fun.
-Make sure you set aside a little fun money to do things like a movie or a meal out, but once the money is gone, you’ll have to find fun and free ways to socialize and be entertained during your fast.
+Make sure you set aside a little fun money to do things like watch a movie out or gab a meal, but, once the money is gone, you’ll have to find fun (and free) ways to socialize and be entertained during your fast.

 It’s fun to see your money accumulate.
-To make your fast more fun, keep note on all the things you’re able to give up and what they cost.
+To make your fast more fun, keep note on all the things you’re able to give up and what they cost, like all of those unnecessary monthly expenses.
 You’ll see the savings soar, making you feel amazing and excited for a fresh start to your finances!

 Schedule more things to give up as the fast goes on.
 The first day might be your normal morning coffee shop run, the next day, cut the coffee and bring your lunch from home instead of eating out and so on.
 Soon you’ll have saved so much, you’ll be kicking yourself for not fasting sooner!

 When stocking up on food for the week, try to plan meals that can stretch into two.
 Only put things in your basket you will use for more than one meal.
 Fresh produce, protein and freezer items are all things to have on hand to mix and match throughout the week.